HM5207 – Hazardous Material Spill Contingency Plan

 2. If the fire alarm has not sounded, contact Campus Police (901-448-4444) and relay pertinent information.

 3. Confine the fire and smoke by closing doors and windows, but do not lock doors.
 Evacuate the building immediately upon the sounding of the fire alarm.
-Do not use the elevators.
+Do not use elevators.
 Proceed to the muster point designated for your building.

 4. Locate your supervisor or Building Manager for Emergencies immediately and let them know you are out of the building.

-1. Arrangements with Local Emergency Response Teams and Contractors
+4. Arrangements with Local Emergency Response Teams and Contractors

 Responsible Official